-With an area of more than 110 hectares, there lays Sa’ad Abad complex at the foot of the Alborz ranges, north of Tehran, situated to the west of Golab Dareh and east of Velenjak quarters.
+With an area of more than 110 hectares, there lays Sa’ad Abad Palace Complex at the foot of the Alborz ranges, north of Tehran, situated to the west of Golab Dareh and east of Velenjak quarters.

 It was first the summer residence of Qajar kings, and then turned into Reza Shah’s summer residence following expansion and annexation of some other quarters.

-Today, there are 10 museums open to the public as follow:
+Today, there are 10 museums open to the public in Sa’ad Abad Palace Complex as follow:

 2. Nation’s palace: In two stories, different small and large rooms were served as residence and office of Reza Shah Pahlavi and his son.
-Rooms were used as sitting room, waiting room, reception hall, dinning hall and bedroom.
-There are some works of art like figurines and chinaware are kept in showcases.
-Furniture, chandeliers and paintings are European made.
-There are four big mural painting the subjects of which are Iranian myths.
+In this palace of the Sa’ad Abad Palace Complex, the rooms were used as a sitting room, waiting room, reception hall, dining hall, and bedroom.
+There are some works of art like figurines and chinaware that are kept in showcases.
+Furniture, chandeliers, and paintings are European made.
+There is four big mural painting the subjects of which are Iranian myths.

-6. Abkar museum: The miniatures in this museum are works of a 20th century artist called Klara Abkar who had her particular style in painting.
+6. Abkar museum: The miniatures in this museum of the Sa’ad Abad Palace Complex are works of a 20th-century artist called Klara Abkar who had her particular style in painting.
 Her source of inspiration was the rich Iranian literature and mysticism.
-Her works take the visitors to a world of spirituality and a poem-like or light-music-like harmony that give everyone’s eyes peace and tranquility.
+Her works take the visitors to a world of spirituality and a poem-like or light-music-like harmony that gives everyone’s eyes peace and tranquility.

 7. Mir Emad museum: The main subject of this museum is the most prominent post-Islam Iranian art namely calligraphy.
 On paper and parchment, there are plenty of various calligraphic styles of writing belonging to 10th to 19th centuries.
 Mir Emad, himself, the most well known 18th century’s calligrapher, has been introduced by his works.
 In some cases, some calligraphy-related arts like illumination, painting, etc are exhibited.

-10. Military museum: the objects of the museum are displayed on two floors.
+10. Military museum: The objects of the museum are displayed on two floors.
 The military uniforms of Achaemenians up to the present time are exhibited.
-The weaponry on display consists of some unsophisticated ones used in the ancient times until the firearms period’s.
-Part of the history of Iraqi-imposed war against Iran (1980-1988) is also exposed to visitors.
+The weaponry on display consists of some unsophisticated ones used in ancient times until the firearms periods.
+Part of the history of the Iraqi-imposed war against Iran (1980-1988) is also exposed to visitors.

-Visiting this complex of palaces can serve as an introductory step to be familiar with various historical, cultural and artistic aspects of Iran.
+Visiting the buildings in the Sa’ad Abad Palace Complex can serve as an introductory step to be familiar with various historical, cultural, and artistic aspects of Iran.